MicrosoftDocs/fabric-docs/docs/admin/monitoring-workspace.md

 3. Select **Admin monitoring**.
 When you select this option for the first time, the required items are automatically installed.

-## Reports and datasets
+## Reports and semantic models

 In the monitoring workspace, you can use the [Feature Usage and Adoption](feature-usage-adoption.md) report as is.
-You can also connect to this report's dataset, and create a solution that's optimized for your organization.
+You can also connect to this report's semantic model, and create a solution that's optimized for your organization.

 ### Manage access